tylerjmorg/dos/Latest Publication/Latest Publication About.md

 # About
-This folder of the repository includes only the about section, the citation assitance section, and the latest publication of the DOS.
+This folder of the repository includes only the about section, the citation assistance section, and the latest publication of the DOS.
 Which may be in different formats (ex.
 PDF, HTML, RTF, etc.).

 Please use this link to refer to the latest publication of the DOS specifically: https://github.com/TylerJMorg/DOS/tree/main/Latest%20Publication